 - In January 2010 the Securities and Exchange Commission (SEC) published a concept release on the structure of the US equity markets.
 Among other things, the document solicited comment on the impact of strategies employed by HFT on markets' quality and integrity.
 On May 11, 2010, the SEC and CFTC created a joint advisory committee with the aim of providing advice on emerging regulatory issues.
-In February 2011, the advisory committee released a report containing recommendations regarding regulatory responses to the market events of May 6, 2010. - In Europe, CESR (now ESMA) issued a call for evidence in April 2010 on microstructural issues in the European equity markets, including HFT.
-Following this, the European Commission's MiFID Review consultation document of December 2010 put forward a number of regulatory proposals on automated trading and HFT. - In India, the Securities and Exchange Board of India (SEBI) set up a Technology Advisory Committee in March 2010 to advise on issues relating to HFT, co-location and security issues related to internet based trading. - In November 2010 the Australian Securities and Investment Commission (ASIC) issued a consultation package on enhancing regulation of Australia's equity markets, including the introduction of competition between exchange markets and the benefits and challenges arising from HFT. - In April 2011, Canadian Securities Administrators published a rule for comment focussing on the risks associated with automated trading and direct electronic access, including HFT.
+In February 2011, the advisory committee released a report containing recommendations regarding regulatory responses to the market events of May 6, 2010; - In Europe, the Committee of European Securities Regulators (now the European Securities and Markets Authority, ESMA) issued a call for evidence in April 2010 on micro-structural issues in the European equity markets, including HFT.
+Following this, the European Commission's MiFID Review consultation document of December 2010 put forward a number of regulatory proposals on automated trading and HFT.
+On July 20, 2011, ESMA published a Consultative Paper on Guidelines on Systems and Controls in a Highly Automated Trading Environment for Trading Platforms, Investment Firms and Competent Authorities; - In India, the Securities and Exchange Board of India (SEBI) set up a Technology Advisory Committee in March 2010 to advise on issues relating to HFT, co-location and security issues related to internet based trading; - In November 2010 the Australian Securities and Investment Commission (ASIC) issued a consultation package on enhancing regulation of Australia's equity markets, including the introduction of competition between exchange markets and the benefits and challenges arising from HFT;